 The Installed Configuration representing the current state of the configuration.
 Note that in the case of an

-operation the Feature being updated or removed will not be present in the list of owning features. -
+UPDATEorREMOVEoperation the Feature being updated or removed will not be present in the list of owning features. -

 A

-operation the Feature Configuration being updated or removed will not be present in the list.
+Listof RuntimeConfigurationMerge.FeatureConfigurationDefinition representing the existing Features which form part of the merge operation.
+Note that in the case of anUPDATEorREMOVEoperation the Feature Configuration being updated or removed will not be present in the list.
 Entries in the list are present in the order that the Features were installed into the runtime.

 The result of the merge function is a map of configuration properties that should be used to

 update the configuration.
-If the map is null
+If the map is null then the configuration should be deleted.

 A simple example of a merge strategy which combines configurations by overlaying each in turn

-configurations could be implemented as follows:
+and ignoring null configurations could be implemented as follows:

 public Map<String,Object> mergeConfiguration(MergeOperationType operation,